FreeCodeCampTrondheim/BaWoEngine/README.md

 * for what purpose is it created or changed

 ### START
-The player starts a game by setting up the world and the player character.
+The developer can allow the player starts a game by setting up the world and the player character, or configure these themselves.
+Anyway, these must be specified:
-To do this, the player specifies the following data:
 * The World:
-  * Exact Number Attributes:
   * World Foreground Population (characters that can be interacted with)
   * World Background Population (non-interactable, only relevant for statistics)
 	* World Organization Quantity
 	* World Location Quantity
 * Player Character:
-  * Any module data that the player should be able to choose
+  * The module ID of any module data that the player should be able to choose.
+    Unless all module IDs are included, remaining modules will be generated randomly.

 This data is then loaded by the Game Manager on start as PlayerCharacterRecipe and WorldRecipe, with subsequent calls